RyanSwann1/Connect4/README.md

 # Connect4
-A console application written in C++
+A console application written in C++.
+Practice.cpp is Main.cpp